Bad credit loans

 Yes, depending on how well you use it, but the benefits won’t be immediate.

-In the first instance, a bad credit loan could have a slight negative impact on your score because it’ll a) increase the amount of credit against your name, and b) leave an application trace on your report (the more applications you made the greater the damage).
+In the first instance, a bad credit loan could have a slight negative impact on your credit rating because it’ll a) increase the amount of credit against your name, and b) leave an application trace on your report (the more applications you made the greater the damage).

-However, if you use your bad credit loan responsibly - and by that, we mean sticking to all your payments on time and in full - over time you could gradually improve your score and show lenders you’re less of a risk.
+However, if you use your bad credit loan responsibly - and by that, we mean sticking to all your monthly repayments on time and in full - over time you could gradually improve your score and show lenders you’re less of a risk.

-Learn more about how to improve your credit score for good.
+Learn more about how to improve your credit rating for good.

 Bad credit loan advantages & disadvantages